RedHatGov/fips-compliant-vault/README.md

 -------------------------------------------------

 This example uses `keytool` to create and add a self-signed certificate to a BCFKS type keystore.
-Make sure that the `providerpath` option matches your installation.

     bash-3.2$ cd $JBOSS_HOME/vault
     bash-3.2$ keytool -genkeypair \